thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 Unfortunately, you can't serve React JSX to a browser and expect it to parse or execute the code.
 Instead, you'll need the help of a build tool.
 A **build tool** is a program that automates the creation of a functioning application from source code.
 In this case, you'll use a build tool to transpile React JSX code into functioning JavaScript code before it's sent to a browser.

+There are many, many build tools for JavaScript; Brunch, Grunt, Gulp, Brocolli, Webpack just to name a few.
+For now, we're going to use Brunch because of its easy of use out-of-the-box.
+However, you'll certainly encounter these other build tools in the wild.

 To get started, install the Brunch build tool globally with NPM.

 ```shell